codeonlyjs/website/content/guide/components.md

 export class Main extends Component
 {
     static template = [
-        Header, /* If no other settings, just use class name */ {
+        Header, /* i:  If no other settings, just use class name */ {
             type: "div",
             $: [
                 {
-                    type: SidePanel, /* Component class */
+                    type: SidePanel, /* i:  Component class */
-                    title: "Table of Contents", /* A component property */
+                    title: "Table of Contents", /* i:  A component property */
-                    on_click: c => /* A event from the component */
+                    on_click: c => /* i:  A event from the component */
                         c.onSidePanelClick()
                 },
                 {
-                    type: ContentArea, /* Component class */
+                    type: ContentArea, /* i:  Component class */
-                    document: "readme.md", /* A Component property */
+                    document: "readme.md", /* i:  A Component property */
                 }
             ]
         }